499602D2/tg-launchbot/README.md

 JSON: `bot-settings.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information.

-You can specify your personal account's Telegram user ID in bot_settings.json in the form `owner: your_user_id`.
+You can specify your personal account's Telegram user ID in bot_settings.json in the form `owner: "your_user_id"`.
 This disabled the logging of commands sent by you, and sends a notification for new feedback.

 **🔒 Privacy**